daryoushjamshidi8080/cms-panel-blocks/README.md

 ## Security Vulnerabilities

+A Laravel-based admin panel for managing CMS blocks and user permissions in Laravel 12. 🚀

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

 ## License